The Apache Software Foundation

 A primary purpose of the basic requirements the ASF places on its projects is to help ensure long-lived and stable projects by having a broad-enough community to maintain the project even in the absence of any individual volunteer or any sea change at a major vendor in that area.
 The Apache project governance model is explicitly based on a diverse community.
 This is different from other governance models, like the “benevolent dictator” idea or the corporate-backed model that projects like Eclipse use.

-Please Note: These requirements apply to Apache projects: that is, to individual committer and PMC behaviors and actions within the context of collaboratively building software products at The Apache Software Foundation.
-By definition here, "Apache project" means the collaborative activity of building a software release called an "Apache product" here at the ASF.
+Please Note: These requirements apply to Apache projects: that is, to individual committer and PMC member behaviors and actions within the context of collaboratively building software products at The Apache Software Foundation.
+By definition, “Apache project” is the collaborative activity of building and releasing software products at the ASF.

 The ASF and all Apache projects welcome the public to broadly re-use any released

-our permissive Apache License and by our formal trademark policy.
+Apache products for virtually any purpose.
+Our permissive Apache License and our formal trademark policy govern third-party use.

 While many third parties create Apache licensed software, only software released from the ASF itself is properly called “Apache software”.

 Apache projects are independent